volatiletech/sqlboiler/README.md

   * `created_at` will be set automatically if it is a zero value, otherwise your supplied value will be used.
 To set `created_at` to `null`, set `Valid` to false and `Time` to a non-zero value.
   * The `updated_at` column will always be set to `time.Now()`.

+### Automatic DeletedAt (Soft Delete)

+Soft deletes are a way of deleting records in a database for the average query without actually removing the data.
+This type of thing is important in certain scenarios where data retention is important.
+It is typically done by adding a `deleted` bool or a `deleted_at` timestamp to each table in the database that can be soft deleted and subsequent queries on that table should always make sure that `deleted != true` or `deleted_at is null` to prevent showing "deleted" data.

+SQLBoiler uses the `deleted_at` variant to provide this functionality.
+If your table has a nullable timestamp field named `deleted_at` it will be a candidate for soft-deletion.

+*NOTE*: As of writing soft-delete is opt-in via `--add-soft-deletes` and is liable to change in future versions.

 ### Query Building